jacobian/djangobook.com/chapter07.rst

 own Django projects.
 The rest of the material in this book will help fill in the missing pieces as you need them.

-We'll start in :doc:`chapter08` by doubling back and taking a closer look at views and URLconfs (introduced first in :doc:`chapter03`).
+We'll start in `Chapter 8`_ by doubling back and taking a closer look at views and URLconfs (introduced first in :doc:`chapter03`).

+.. _chapter8: chapter08.rst/